gravitational/teleport/docs/4.3/kubernetes_ssh.md

 credentials.
 This is risky: your credentials can expire or get revoked (such as when leaving your company).

+## Impersonation

-!!! tip
+!!! note

     If you used [the script from Option 2](https://github.com/gravitational/teleport/blob/master/examples/k8s-auth/get-kubeconfig.sh)
     above, you can skip this step.
 The script already configured impersonation permissions.

-## Impersonation

 The next step is to configure the Teleport Proxy to be able to impersonate Kubernetes principals within a given group using [Kubernetes Impersonation Headers](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation).